RiftValleySoftware/RVS_BasicGCDTimer/README.md

 Timers are necessary for many different reasons.
 They could be the driving engine of a clock app, or a UI tool to refresh a display or close a screen.

-This will allow "leeway," which Apple suggests as a way to help reduce energy usage, and is thread-independent.
+This will allow "leeway," which Apple suggests as a way to help reduce energy usage.

+The timer is thread-independent.
 You can instantiate it on any queue that you want.

 It's incredibly simple.
 Just a "set and forget," if you are firing just once, or a simple repeating callback.